perfact/zodbsync/README.md

 ### `zodbsync pick`

-As a sepcial case of `exec`, this wraps `git cherry-pick` and takes git commits to be applied as arguments.
+As a special case of `exec`, this wraps `git cherry-pick` and takes git commits to be applied as arguments.
 This is useful if some development has been done in a branch or on a remote system that has to be deployed to the current system.
 It then becomes possible